 Display telling the story of the lightship Guillemot sunk on the Arklow Bank.

-The Arklow Maritime Museum is definitely worth a visit and is open all year around and is located in the Bridgewater Shopping Centre in Arklow.
-They’ll be launching a brand new website soon but check out their Facebook page for more information.
+If you love Irish maritime history the Arklow Maritime Museum is definitely worth a visit.
+It’s open all year around and is located in the Bridgewater Shopping Centre in Arklow.
+Visit their website for more information and to check out any upcoming events.